RamiresOliv/Easy_Jekyll/README.md

 # 🎯 benefits

-- ✔ You can change codes
+- ✔ You can change codes.
-- ✔ learn and much more as the code is open to anyone and also easy to use just use jekyll and that's it! oh and it's also free ;)
+- ✔ learn and much more as the code is open to anyone and also easy to use just use jekyll and that's it! oh and it's also free ;).
-- ✔ Can use exemples from this Template in others project
+- ✔ Can use exemples from this Template in others project.
-- ❌ Can sell this Template
+- ❌ Can sell this Template.
-- ❌ No give Credits _the project its free... its good you give the credits for more people use ;)_
+- ❌ No give Credits; _the project its free... its good you give the credits for more people use ;)_

 # 💻 Server